Selling a business starts with an accurate valuation

-When you want to sell your California small business, the first of many steps is to calculate business value.
-You don’t have to be a business appraiser or an accountant to do it, but there are important concepts to understand, so you are comfortable with the process and the outcome.
+When you want to sell your California small business, the first step is to calculate its business value.
+You don’t have to be a business appraiser or an accountant to do it, but there are essential concepts to understand, so you are comfortable with the process and the outcome.

 What’s important is to have a strategy.
 Selling a small business is a complex process, and without an in-depth plan, you can leave money on the table.
-Understanding the steps it takes and getting assistance from the right professionals will help you avoid this loss.
+Understanding the steps involved and seeking assistance from the right professionals can help you avoid this loss.

 With the assistance of a business broker, you can sell your small business to strategic buyers.
 First, you will have to determine and understand the steps of selling a California small business: